jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 So our data set has some apples which are red, green, and yellow, and a bunch of bananas which are all yellow except one that is green.

+All our factory workers are home learning to maintain fruit classifying robots and brushing up on their marxism.

-Now we've sent home all our factory workers and the first fruit rolls onto the classification machine:
+…and the first fruit rolls onto the classification machine:

 What is this thing?

         Weight:  373g
         color:   1 (red)

+We better write some software to handle that fruit before it rots!

 How do we decide whether this unknown fruit is an apple or banana?

-The KNN approach is to calculate the distance between our unknown fruit and each of the known fruits and assume the "k" closest fruits are probably the same type of fruit.
+The K-nearest-neighbor approach is to calculate the distance between our unknown fruit and each of the known fruits and assume the "k" closest fruits are probably the same type of fruit.

+Sort of like graphing all the fruits and drawing a circle around the ”?”.
+Whatever is closest to it is probably the same kind of fruit.

                    Graph of Fruits
              |